 Clinicians and researchers require new technologies to help them see in the eye at the cellular-level.

 Adaptive optics solves this blurriness problem by correcting for these imperfections at a microscopic level and allows for high-resolution imaging of photoreceptor cells.
-We can do this via an Adaptive Optics Scanning Laser Ophthalmoscope (AOSLO).
+Boston Micromachines can enable you to do this using an Adaptive Optics Scanning Laser Ophthalmoscope (AOSLO).

 AOSLO imaging has the potential to replace or augment less direct methods of tracking disease state such as visual acuity (VA) and can resolve retinal structures and pathology that may be valuable in both diagnosis and treatment.

 We believe you should be able to accurately diagnose and treat disease before the loss of sight begins.
-In addition, our system can help researchers test drugs for efficacy at the cellular-level.
+By using MEMS deformable mirrors, the latest imaging techniques can help researchers test drugs for efficacy at the cellular-level.
 For more information, contact us today.